gamullen/Cost-Optimization-for-CSAs/README.md

 [GearUp](https://gearup.microsoft.com/checklists/well-architected) site.

 ### Reserved Instances
 There is some excellent customer-specific analysis of RIs at the [C&AI Customer Portal](https://caicustomers.microsoftonline.com/).
-Here is an example of a chart showing this - more detailed data is available for deeper analysis.
-[Reserved Image analysis from C&AI Customer Portal](images/RIs-From CI-Site.JPG)
+Here is an example of a chart showing this - more detailed data is available for deeper analysis: [Reserved Image analysis](images/RIs-From-CI-Site.JPG)

 ### App Service Environment
 Many customers, especially those in highly-regulated industries such as healthcare and financial services, are using [App Service Environments](https://docs.microsoft.com/en-us/azure/app-service/environment/intro) (ASE) over cheaper [App Services](https://docs.microsoft.com/en-us/azure/app-service/) because they wanted to avoid exposing the web applications and APIs running there from the public internet.
 In the past, using an ASE was the only way to accomplish this.